MichaelCharles/clay_containers/README.md

 ### Simple `ClayContainer`
-For best results, set the background color of a surrounding Widget to match the color you will set for your clay container.
+For best results, set the background color of a surrounding widget to match the color you will set for your clay container.
 Since it is likely you'll reuse this base color multiple times (especially if you end up doing something fancy)